sophia-guo/openj9/test/docs/Prerequisites.md

   * docker (needed if you wish to run docker-based application tests)

 Note for Windows testing, cygwin is also required.

+This is for demo